zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/start_from_blank_app.md

 #### Mendix Cloud GenAI Configuration

-Follow these steps to configure the Mendix Cloud GenAI Resources Packs for your application and for more background information, look at the [Mendix Cloud GenAI Configuration]() documentation:
+Follow these steps to configure the Mendix Cloud GenAI Resources Packs for your application and more background information, look at the [Mendix Cloud GenAI Configuration](/appstore/modules/genai/MxGenAI/#configuration) documentation:

 1. Run the application locally.